dashpay/docs/introduction/information.rst

   `Satoshi Nakamoto <https://en.wikipedia.org/wiki/Satoshi_Nakamoto>`_
   is the name used by the person or people who designed Bitcoin and created its original reference implementation.

+SDK
+  Software Development Kit.
+A set of tools, code and documentation used by developers to create apps targeting a specific hardware or software platform.

+State View
+  The current state of a data object once all changes from state transitions have been applied.
+Used in Evolution to determine what should be displayed in a given social wallet, for example.

 Spork
   The Dash development team created a mechanism known as a ":ref:`spork